Sandra Samuel: After the attack

 Samuel later revealed that she was not supposed to be at the Chabad house that evening because she usually visited one of her sons on Wednesday evenings.
 She stated that "God kept me there because God already knew what would happen."

 In a subsequent interview, Samuel stated that Moshe Holtzberg is happy again, and that he "is like a normal kid, just enjoying himself.
 He has gotten used to other people surrounding him.
 He loves it here.
 He is in very good condition, just like normal.
 He is having his breakfast, lunch and snacks and he sleeps very well now."
 She added that he no longer cries out for his parents: "He is not even asking for them now because he is too happy.
 He loves it here.
 He has swings, a garden, a see-saw."

 Samuel and Holtzberg initially stayed with Rabbi Grossman after arriving in Israel.
 However, they later moved to Afula to live with his maternal grandparents.

 In early December 2008, fifth-graders at Solomon Schecter Day School in Jericho, New York, wrote individual letters to Samuel to thank her for saving Holtzberg's life.
-The students cited Samuel's heroism based on the Jewish tradition that "one who saves one person saves an entire nation."
+The students cited Samuel's heroism based on the Jewish tradition that "one who saves one person is like one who saves the whole world."